Close Up Photo of Mining Rig

 How to configure NTP server in Active Directory, Step by step

-If you want to know how to configure NTP server in your Active Directory environment, including Domain Controllers and domain computers, to have a reliable time service working correctly and synchronizing with an external time server, this post shows how to do that in a very easy way.
+If you want to know how to configure NTP server in your Active Directory environment, including domain controllers and domain computers, as well as what the NTP port is in order to have a reliable time service working correctly and synchronizing with an external time server, this post shows how to do that in a step-by-step, easy way.

 Table of Content